Anahkiasen/flatten/README.md

 ### Kickstarting

 You can speed up Flatten even more by using the `Flatten::kickstart` method.
 It requires a little more boilerplate code but can enhance performances dramatically.
 Basically you want to call that before _everything else_ (ie. before even loading Composer).
+On Laravel you'd put that code at the top of `bootstrap/autoload.php`.

 You use it like that :

 ```php
 require __DIR__.'/../vendor/anahkiasen/flatten/src/Flatten/Flatten.php';

 Flatten\Flatten::kickstart();
 ```